pratheeshkumar99/Neural-machine-translation/README.md

-# Neural-machine-translation
-neural machine translation using attention mechanism which  translates eng sentences into its corresponding hindi translations
+A neural machine translation model that translates english sentences into its corresponding german translations.